kevaleb/marthamadeit/_products/raglan-dress.md

     choices:
       - choice: Knee Length
       - choice: Midi Length
+      - choice: >-
+          Other: ( I will include a specific length with my measurements) Maxi Length will Incur Extra Cost.
   - option_title: Which Fabric would you like for the Sleeve?
     option_description: >-
       If you Select Solid Sleeve the printed fabric will be the main part of the